 - Make sure you have enough seed to get you through the season and into fall if you plan to over-winter vegetables in hoop houses.
 Some seed lasts several years; others need to be fresh for good germination.

 - Add some compost or leaf mold to the beds, between plantings, to keep the soil rich.

 - Don't hesitate to pull out vegetables past their prime.
 Use them while they are at their best and then use the space for something else.

-- In lieu of starting seeds, you can always fall back on the technique of planting varieties that mature at different times, as I mentioned above.
+- Instead of starting seeds, you can always fall back on the technique of planting varieties that mature at different times, as mentioned earlier.